Kyoundere/devops103a/readme.md

 - `ansible all -a "ls"`
 - Which should list the local storage of each connected node

-## Benefits of Ansible
-- Don't need to manually SSH into each server to try to execute commands
-- The more servers there are, the more impossible it becomes to do everything manually (e.g. if you have 100 servers, how will you perform a command in all 100 of them without a controller like ansible?)
-- Can use ansible to gather information about all the servers at once or individual ones
-- Very simple and easy to set up (it took us about 10 minutes to install ansible, and 5 minutes to edit the hosts file)

-## What is IaC

-- Managing and provisioning of infrastructure through code instead of through manual processes with an emphasis on self-service
-- Such as being able to execute commands from multiple servers at once through code with a controller such as Ansible in YAML
-- Results in consistency throughout your configuration because it's all coming from the same code using the controller, which minimises the risk of human error overall
-- Results in financial savings for a business that implements IaC via increased productivity and makes it much easier to scale up and attach new servers to the controller

-ansible all -m ping

 ## Ansible Playbooks
 - Playbooks save time